robinweser/fela/docs/guides/UsageWithCycle.md

 ## Composition

-For composition, you can use `combineRules` from fela like this :
+For composition, you can use `combineRules` e.g:

 ```javascript